 We are grateful for all of your work and look forward to following and supporting all of your future endeavors that we are confident will be nothing short of successes!

 Alongside the adventuresome concerts, lectures, and artist receptions being presented at the first-ever Ear Taxi Festival, October 5-10, 2016, will be five innovative sound installations created by award-winning Chicago composers and mounted around the city throughout the Festival.
 These free and open-to-the-public installations incorporate video, […]

 On Saturday, July 18 (World Listening Day 2015), Dan Godston led a soundwalk at Indiana Dunes National Lakeshore’s Miller Trail.
 In spite of predictions for extremely hot and humid temperatures, nine hearty listeners braved the heat on what turned out to be a beautiful warm and breezy day.

+MSAE 2014 year-in-review, plus what’s ahead in 2015.
 We hope this New Year has started off well as we take time to reflect and take note of our activities and prospects.
 Happily, the MSAE had an extremely productive 2014.
 Highlights of the year and into […]

 Beginning October 4 the Mixage Fou Sound Bank will be available for the creation of original sound pieces.
 Works may be music compositions, sound narration, soundscapes, crazy mixes, etc. The duration is limited to 80 seconds.
 The deadline for submission of original sound pieces is November 16.

 We hope your new year is off to a great start.
 You may not have heard it, but a lot of things are happening in the Midwest Society for Acoustic Ecology (MSAE).
 Here’s a list that includes some things you can do: